caiiiyua/poolz-bot/README.md

 # Poolz Bot

-A sample application to buy tokens from `POOLZ` pool when it open to public and withdraw when the tokens are unlocked.
+A sample Nodejs application to buy tokens from `POOLZ` pool when it open to public and withdraw when the tokens are unlocked.

 ## software version